 Exotic Animal Radiographs

-These first few rads are for a little fun, and to get your eyeballs warmed up for your test later.
+These first few rads are helpful to get your eyeballs warmed up for your test at the end.

 Iguana bladder stones.
 Click here to see the surgery to remove a bladder stone in an Iggie.

 Female rabbit with mummified fetuses that are several months old

 Two small and white bladder stones in a Guinea Pig

 Normal hawk from our Wildlife Care Program